sunilsamcom/atm-dawn/README.md

 Also, language data (pluralizations) are written to the message catalog as well.

-Developer Note: Do not push/include `.js` files to source control.
+Developer Note: Include `.js` and `.po` files to source control so that pipeline will build successfully.

 ### How to add another locale/language